dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 First, once Travis indicates that the PR against the [dhis2-core](dhis2/dhis2-core) is safe to merge, we merge it.
-It's a new feature so we merge it to the _master_ branch and do not backport to previous versions.
+It's a new feature so we merge it to the _master_ branch and do not backport to previous versions (branches).

 ![](/assets/build_arch/github-jenkins.png)